Northern Lights in Norway is one of the most amazing sights on Earth. The dance of “green lights” in the night sky is unforgettable.

 You can watch the forecast of the Northern Lights online.
 All you need is the Internet.

-Even if there is a strong solar storm, but the sky is covered with clouds, your chances of admiring the Northern Lights are nil.
-However, the weather in Norway is very changeable and one should not despair even if it rains.
+Even if there is a strong solar storm but the sky is covered with clouds, your chances of seeing the Northern Lights are zero.
+However, the weather in Norway is very fickle and you should not despair, even if it rains.

 Northern Lights tours in Norway